How To Screen In A Porch The Right Way

 The screen type you choose will make a big difference in terms of the appearance, durability, and overall functionality of your porch.
 There are two main types of screen material you can choose from: fiberglass and aluminum.

 Fiberglass is cheaper and easier to install, but it’s much less durable than aluminum.
 Aluminum is more expensive and inflexible, so it’s harder to work with.
 But once it’s in, it’s less likely to need to be replaced.

 If you’re new to this work or don’t have an extra set of hands to help you, go with the fiberglass.
 It will save you a lot of frustration.
 If it rips in the future, you can always replace it with an aluminum screen.

-This is the biggest piece of this project and will likely take the most time.
-Roll out your screen and cut it with your utility knife to fit the space.
-Remember that you want a little extra screen to make this easier.
+Attaching the screens is the biggest part of this project, and this step will probably take you the most time.
+Roll out your screen and cut it with a utility knife so it fits the space.
+It’s a good idea to cut a little more screen than you actually need.

-Place the screen in the gap of the strip.
-Using your spline tool, push the spline into the gap so it wedges the screen in place.
-Do this for the four sides of the screen and all the screen panels, having someone hold the screen in place while you do it.
-If you don’t have help, a couple hand clamps are better than nothing.
+From there, you’ll place the screen in the gap of the strip.
+Push a spline tool in the gap so it wedges the screen in place.
+Do this on all four sides of the screen and screen panels, having someone hold it in place while you work.

 Once you have the screen attached, you can tap in the cap strips with your rubber mallet.
 Simply place the strips over the base and tap them in lightly.
 These strips conceal the screen and the spline, giving your porch a more trimmed look.

-After you’ve enclosed the whole area, you’ll want to install a screen door.
-The easiest was to do this is to install a retractable screen door.
-These come in a variety of sizes and measurements, fit odder-shaped openings and are simpler to install than a hinged door.
+After you’ve enclosed the entire area, it’s time to install your screen door.
+It’s a good idea to use a retractable screen door — these are doors that swing in and out.
+They come in a variety of sizes and are easier to install than a hinged door.